LGBTQ rights in the Northern Territory: Transgender rights

+Since December 2025, a “policy decree directive” by the NT government banned any gender-affirming healthcare for children and minors effective immediately.
+Queensland implemented a very similar policy recently.

 Since October 2025, NT prisons implemented a housing a prisoner quarters policy - based “only on the biological sex an individual was born as on their birth certificate, by a CLP regulation directive allowance within the corrections department”.

 Transgender individuals are entitled to have their name and birth certificate amended to reflect their gender identity and transgender status.

 Following the federal legalisation of same-sex marriage in December 2017, the Northern Territory followed several other states and territories in updating their laws relating to transgender people.
 On 29 November 2018, the Parliament passed a bill that removed the requirement for one to be unmarried before being able to apply to legally change their gender.
 In addition, the bill removed the requirement for sex reassignment surgery, however requires “appropriate clinical treatment” to be carried out before a person's gender on their birth certificate can be amended, and also allows an option for a non-gender specific descriptor ("X") to be registered on a certificate.
 The removal of the surgery requirement was opposed by radical feminist Anna Kerr from the Feminist Legal Clinic due to the risk that it could be used for "nefarious purposes" by some men.
 On the opposing side, Transgender Victoria executive director Sally Goldner argued the change would help remote indigenous transgender people (sistergirls and brotherboys), who lacked access to medical facilities.
 The change was also supported by the territory's anti-discrimination commissioner, who suggested it should have gone further and moved from a medicalised model (where a clinician's involvement is still required) to a self-identification approach to gender.
 The bill received royal assent on 5 December 2018 and commenced the following day.

 Access to trans-related healthcare services is limited in the Northern Territory, with transgender children's families generally travelling interstate to access services.
 The territory has been criticised by transgender advocates for placing transgender women in men's prisons, increasing the risk of rape, murder and suicide.